BioSpyder-Bioinformatics/notes-documentation/book_of_dash.md

 # Dash Callbacks
 Callbacks allow user interactivity within the app.
 It's the mechanism that connects the Dash components to each other (eg once user selects dropdown value, thje figure is updated).
 Callbacks are composed of two parts: decorator (identifies the relevant components for the action) and callback function (defines how dash components should interact)
-The callback structure can be analysed with the development tools on the webapp page, the blue '<>' button.
+!!The callback structure can be analysed with the development tools on the webapp page, the blue '<>' button.
 This is only available in debug mode (debug=True), remember to remove when deploying!!
+!!
+The callback declaration order matters only for callbacks dependent on each other (chained callbacks).
+In this case, the callback that has to be triggered first should be written above any callbacks depending on it.
+In the same way, we place callbacks storing data above the ones used to plot figures.